johanley/anne-of-green-gables-fmt/README.md

 ### Process

-Make a branch called <em>1908-LCP-4th-pg</em> off the uncorrected branch, to hold the desired text.
+Make a branch called <a href='https://github.com/johanley/anne-of-green-gables-editions/tree/1908-LCP-4th-pg'><em>1908-LCP-4th-pg</em></a> off the uncorrected branch, to hold the desired text.
 Apply a small number of corrections to that branch.

 <P>After that, the text needs to be formatted for PG.